UlyssesInvictus/QuizDB/README.md

 To install the backend of **Ruby 2.4** and **Rails 5.0**, use the [following guide](https://gorails.com/setup/ubuntu/16.04) and select your OS.
 Run `bundle install` to install all the missing gems.

+Then, install the Heroku CLI to run the backend server locally.
+Do so by using the [download instructions on the following link](https://devcenter.heroku.com/articles/heroku-cli) and reading your OS specific instructions.

 Afterwards, install **Node 8** [following this guide](https://nodejs.org/en/download/package-manager/#nvm) according to your system.
 To install all the dependencies, run `npm install`.

 ## Backend